forkaizen2023-sys/agent-oidc-coupling/README.md

 If you want that audit done on a private surface, contact is on [the research site](https://forkaizen2023-sys.github.io).

+## Appendix — candidate search (2026-04-08)

+Query (GitHub Code Search): workflows combining `id-token: write` with `allowed_non_write_users: '*'`.

+Result: 982 file hits.

+Not a vulnerability count.
+Most hits were copies of one public template family.
+No org list.
+No claim that Actions was enabled.
+No claim that the four-clause test passed.

+In-scope rows require the table in docs/methodology.md.
+That table is not in this appendix.

 ## License

 Documentation: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).